R3ZV/conway-asm/README.md

 The resulting XOR of each bit is: answer = 011100001110000111110010011011110110111001100011

-Now we convert it into ascii:
+Now we convert it into ASCII:
 answer = 0111 0000 1110 0001 1111 0010 0110 1111 0110 1110 0110 0011
        =  7    0    E    1    F    2    6    F    6    E    6    3
        = 0x70E1F26F6E63

 ```
-The same steps will be take for decryption.
+The same steps will be taken for decryption.

-### Solution:

-TODO

 # Third Task
-This task is the same as the first, but insted of reading from ```stdin``` and
+This task is the same as the first, but instead of reading from ```stdin``` and
 writing to the ```stdout```, we now read from ```in.txt``` and write to ```out.txt```.

 ### Solution:
+We will reuse the code from the first task and will make use of the
+fopen, fclose, fscanf, fprintf from C.

 # Tester
 The tester is a Rust CLI developed with the purpose of stress testing my